FLSA STATUS: Exempt

 DISTINGUISHING FEATURES OF THE CLASS

 An employee in this class is responsible for the independent performance of major planning and community development functions or projects requiring various combinations of skill in research, analysis, management development, presentation or interpretation of concepts and data pertaining to planning and implementation of plans and the community development program.
-Work is performed according to general instructions from the Community Services Manager.
-A Senior Community Development Specialist is distinguished from Community Development Specialist by the size, complexity, creative demands, public relations outreach and independence of performance of assigned projects or functions.
+Work is performed according to general instructions from the Community Development Manager.
+A Senior Housing and Community Development Planner is distinguished from Housing and Community Development Planner by the size, complexity, creative demands, regulatory expertise, public relations outreach and independence of performance of assigned projects or functions.